 In this example, we’ve added pod annotations to configure Autodiscovery, which means the Agent will automatically run a check on the Redis container in the same pod.

-You can also deploy Datadog’s Cluster Agent on Amazon EKS on AWS Fargate by following the steps in our documentation.
+This method automatically deploys Datadog’s Cluster Agent on Amazon EKS on AWS Fargate.
 The Cluster Agent will run on a single pod and collect events from the API server.
-It will also complete cluster checks if you’ve configured any (e.g., if you’d like to run an HTTP check to monitor the latency of an NGINX service).
+It will also complete cluster checks if you’ve configured any (e.g., if you’d like to run an HTTP check to monitor the latency of an NGINX-backed service).

-To monitor any of the AWS services you’re running alongside Amazon EKS on AWS Fargate, such as Application Load Balancer, make sure to enable our AWS integration if you haven’t done so already.
+To monitor any of the AWS services you’re running alongside Amazon EKS on AWS Fargate, such as Application Load Balancer, make sure you enable our AWS integration if you haven’t done so already.

 Monitor Amazon EKS on AWS Fargate with Datadog